 - Would you have to pay again to someone else further on?

-We didn’t feel the hassle was worth the reward on this Guatemala volcano hike to Indian Nose.
+We didn’t feel the hassle was worth the reward on the hike to Indian Nose.

 Here is what we have gathered from our experience and reading reviews online.

 You are generally safe from the banditos any point lower than the ‘neck’ of Indian nose.

-Whether you choose to do the Guatemala volcano hike to Indian Nose for sunrise or during the day this rule should apply.
+Whether you choose to do hike for sunrise or during the day, this rule should apply.